When it comes to IT security, data protection, and compliance, there is no room for compromise. You need a partner you can trust.

 Digitalisation is now fully underway.
 More and more businesses are migrating their SAP systems to SAP HANA and adapting their business processes to modern market conditions.
 Various migration options and best practices facilitate this changeover.

 But how does it look from an IT and SAP security perspective?
-Which measures have to be taken to ensure security within the IoT, SAP Cloud Platform, SAP S/4HANA, SAP Fiori, and SAP Leonardo environment?
+Which measures have to be taken to ensure security within the IoT, SAP Cloud Platform, SAP S/4HANA and SAP Fiori?

 itelligence can answer these questions and with our customised solution models, we can accompany you through a smooth and successful digital transformation process.